Fade To Gray: The Pictures

 As the first match of the controversial Springbok Tour of New Zealand got underway at Rugby Park in Gisborne protesters marched down Childers Road.

 The police turned the protesters away from the road leading to the gates of Rugby Park and they were forced to travel up Lytton Road and then north along Gladstone Road.
-This was the moment the march outwitted the police by crossing fairways of the Park Golf Course to the perimeter of the rugby ground where the match against Poverty Bay had started.
+This was the moment the march outwitted the police by crossing the fairways of the Park Golf Course to the perimeter of the rugby ground where the match against Poverty Bay had started.

 The police, anticipating trouble at the gates to rugby park, has to move quickly to head off the march, surging to the eastern perimeter fence of the grounds.